vedph/cadmus-itinera-rdf/events.md

   - event _P2 has type_ + the event's type as derived from the thesaurus entry.
 The entity for this entry has URI `itn:event-types/ID`.
   - event _P16 used specific object_ + the work entity.
 This connects the event with its work.

->The work object for the last triple has a URI corresponding to the URI built for the work item (see [above](#item)): this is why we are using the supplied metadatum `metadata-pid`, which is the ID (GUID) of the metadata part contained by the work's item.
+>The work object for the last triple has a URI corresponding to the URI built for the work item: this is why we are using the supplied metadatum `metadata-pid`, which is the ID (GUID) of the metadata part contained by the work's item.
 So, `"work": "itn:works/{$metadata-pid}/{$item-eid}"` in this mapping builds the same URI as `"work": "itn:works/{$part-id}/{@value} itn:works/{@value}"` in the work mapping.
 In fact, the work mapping just matches the work item's metadata part, so in this context the more usual `part-id` metadatum is equivalent to `metadata-pid`, which is used when the part being matched is different (here it's the events part).

 Also, a number of **children mappings** are provided for each event mapping.
 The following mappings are always the same, and thus shared among all the event mappings: